 with Paul again on other missionary journeys and helped him proclaim the

 gospel in other regions of the world.
-These are the ways of God: He believes
+These are the ways of God; He believes

 in us.
-He also gave Mark the privilege of writing a gospel after enduring this
+He also gave Mark the privilege of writing a gospel after enduring this shame.
+The lesson we should take from this is that the sins

 are not what matters but reconciliation.
-The same is true with Peter, he was
+The same is true with Peter; he was

-one of the leaders of the Church, yet he denied the Lord three times.
+one of the leaders of the Church, yet he denied the Lord

 (216f) Sovereignty